 7. Assess Vents for Blockage

-If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
 Be sure the area isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to cost a limb.
+If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to break the bank.
 Frequently we have special offers in your local area that you can use to justify your next Starbucks run.

-It’s better to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
+It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.